-Welcome to Part 2 of Defending Against Pass-the-Hash attacks!
+Welcome to Part Two of Defending Against Pass-the-Hash attacks!
 In Part 1 – “Defending Against Pass-The-Hash”, we covered what “Pass-the-Hash” attacks are, how they occur, and how you can defend against them on your network (including installing Microsoft’s LAPS).
 If you didn't read Part 1, I recommend you go check that out right now before proceeding.

 Picking up where I left off, let's go through getting LAPS up and running on your Windows network, or as I like to call it: